Ave Maria Song Words English

 1. Schubert's Ave Maria: A Simple Yet Profound Setting

 While not a direct translation of the traditional prayer, the lyrics evoke a sense of peaceful devotion and trust in divine providence.
-The poem's lyrical beauty and its musical setting combine to create an intensely moving piece.
+And the poem's lyrical beauty and its musical setting combine to create an intensely moving piece.
 The specific lyrics vary depending on the chosen translation, but generally convey a sense of supplication and hope.

 2. Bach/Gounod's Ave Maria: A Masterful Combination